Learn how to create a smoke shaped image using a range of photo manipulation techniques in Adobe Photoshop.

 Duplicate layer with portrait using Ctrl+J and place it above smoke layer.
 Select the violin using the Polygonal Lasso Tool.

-Invert selection using Select > Inverse and remove everything inside the selection by using Delete button.
+Invert selection using Select > Inverse and remove everything inside the selection by using the Delete button.

 Make a new selection in the shape of violin using Polygonal Lasso Tool and remove unnecessary background using Delete button again.
 Deselect selection using Ctrl+D.

-If you still have some problem areas with the remains of the background, they can be erased by using Eraser Tool with a soft-edged brush and opacity set to 30-50%.
+If you still have some problematic areas with the remains of the background, they can be erased by using Eraser Tool with a soft-edged brush and opacity set to 30-50%.

 Duplicate layer with violin using Ctrl+J and apply Image > Adjustments > Hue/Saturation.